When building microservices, what is the right amount of code in each service?

 - unclear domain context boundaries

 The cost changes aren’t linear however; the above items have some “tipping points” in them.
 In particular, people tend to work best in groups of 10 or less.
 Any codebase that requires tight collaboration in a group larger than that carries a significant cost.
-There is also a tipping point in codebase complexity, where up to N lines is reasonably understandable, over twice as many lines is much harder, but having half as many lines is not actually a lot easier - ie going from “too large” to “right sized” brings a benefit but going to “even smaller” won’t bring anything additional in terms of code comprehension while bringing costs in other areas.
+There is also a tipping point in codebase complexity, where up to N lines is reasonably understandable, over twice as many lines is much harder, but having half as many lines is not actually a lot easier.
+Therefore going from “too large” to “right sized” brings a benefit but going to “even smaller” often won’t bring anything additional in terms of code comprehension while bringing costs in other areas.

 In recent years, there has been a trend towards saying things like “moduliths are the new microservices” and “every system should start as a monolith”.
 I would agree completely; systems should use the coarsest granularity that works for them.
 Most projects start with a fairly small feature-set and small development team, so a (nicely modular) monolith is indeed a good starting point.

-And of course it is possible to choose different granularities for different parts of the system.
+Of course it is possible to choose different granularities for different parts of the system.
 Having rapidly-changing parts divided into team-sized pieces while slower-moving parts are coarse-grained cross-team codebases can be the most cost-efficient solution in some cases, particularly when those larger pieces are “legacy code”.

 As a guide, I worked for a company that provided an online marketplace.
 With over 30 active back-end developers and 20 to 30 features being release weekly, our monolith became just too painful so we moved to microservices.
 But we turned up the dial only a notch or two, with the intention of then re-assessing whether another step to even finer granularity would result in less or more pain.
 So far, the first refactoring has been sufficient; simply returning to one-team-per-code-base provided a major benefit and everything further seems to be cost without obvious benefit.
 Where your cost/benefit threshold lies depends upon your codebase size, complexity, team-size, and rate of activity.